Falkor/tutorials-BD-ML/docs/setup/install.md

-First of all, ensure you have install the [Pre-requisites / Preliminary software](preliminaries.md) and follow the corresponding configuration.
+First of all, ensure you have installed the [Pre-requisites / Preliminary software](preliminaries.md) and followed the corresponding configuration.

 Then this repository is hosted on [Github](https://github.com/Falkor/tutorials-BD-ML).
 Assuming you have installed `git`: